By Cockroach Labs

-Products purchased on Red Hat Marketplace, Operated by IBM are supported.
-Beyond documentation and developer communities, our team of agents engage specialists and product maintainers to address your concerns.
-We provide prioritized case handling and a support experience that is aligned with your business needs.
+Products purchased on Red Hat Marketplace are supported by the provider.
+Beyond documentation and developer communities, specialists and product maintainers may be available to address your concerns.

 CockroachDB is a distributed SQL database built on a transactional and strongly-consistent key-value store.
 It scales horizontally; survives disk, machine, rack, and even datacenter failures with minimal latency disruption and no manual intervention; supports strongly-consistent ACID transactions; and provides a familiar SQL API for structuring, manipulating, and querying data.

 CockroachDB is inspired by Google's Spanner and F1 technologies, and the source code is freely available.

 CockroachDB is well suited for applications that require reliable, available, and correct data, and millisecond response times, regardless of scale.
 It is built to automatically replicate, rebalance, and recover with minimal configuration and operational overhead.
 Specific use cases include:

 Cloud-native infrastructure initiatives

 CockroachDB returns single-row reads in 2ms or less and single-row writes in 4ms or less, and supports a variety of SQL and operational tuning practices for optimizing query performance.
 However, CockroachDB is not yet suitable for heavy analytics / OLAP.

 CockroachDB scales horizontally with minimal operator overhead.
 You can run it on your local computer, a single server, a corporate development cluster, or a private or public cloud.
 Adding capacity is as easy as pointing a new node at the running cluster.